Golden Strand in Achill is a spectacular section of coastline that tends to get overshadowed by nearby Keem Bay.

 3. Swimming

-Golden Strand is a Blue Flag Beach, and while there used to be lifeguards in the past, at the time of writing it doesn’t look as though there are.
-As such, we can’t recommend swimming at the beach.
+Golden Strand is a Blue Flag Beach, and while there used to be lifeguards in the past, at the time of writing there are none.
+As such, I can’t recommend swimming at the beach.
 It’s best to ask locally or try one of the other lifeguarded beaches nearby.

 4. Part of the Atlantic Drive

 The Golden Strand marks the end of the fantastic Atlantic Drive, a road that explores the best sights of Achill Island.
-The beach is the perfect place to relax and stretch your legs after enjoying the drive, and it’s a top spot for a picnic.
+The beach is the perfect place to relax and stretch your legs after enjoying the drive.

 About Golden Strand